No items found.

 Intensive courses - are courses that cover one Learning Area in depth e.g. Tikanga-ā-Iwi/Social Studies.

-Connected courses - are courses that connect the learning across two Learning Areas, e.g. Eco Warriors covers Pūtaiao/Science and Tikanga-ā-Iwi
+Connected courses - are courses that connect the learning across two Learning Areas, e.g. Eco Warriors integrates Pūtaiao/Science and Tikanga-ā-Iwi

 Focus Line courses - are extra short courses about things you need to know.
 At Year 9 this includes Literacy, Numeracy, Computational thinking for Digital Technology and Aotearoa NZ Histories.

 The 10 courses can be a mixture of Intensive and Connected Curriculum courses from.
-For more detailed information on these courses please see Year 9 Curriculum Descriptions
+Curriculum courses.
+For more detailed information on these courses please see the Junior Course Booklet 2024.

 The Curriculum in the Senior School